A Maryland Firearm Bill of Sale is a document a private seller needs before selling or transferring a firearm.

 A seller and buyer sign this form, often in the presence of a notary public, to record the transaction.

-All firearm sales in Maryland must be completed through the Maryland State Police.
+All firearm sales in Maryland must be completed through the Maryland State Police and a firearm dealer per MD Pub Safety Code § 5-106.
 Anyone wishing to purchase, rent, or transfer any firearm must fill out the form, MSP 77R Application and Affidavit to Purchase a Regulated Firearm.

 The MSP 77R applies to all sales and transfers, including: